 Healthy Dancer Canada is pleased to partner with Human Kinetics Canada for a book giveaway.
 The winner will be able to select any book from their dance collection page!

 HOW TO ENTER: Be the first HDC member to email the Healthy Dancer Canada Newsletter with an answer to the following question: What is the mission of Healthy Dancer Canada?
-Email your response to newsletter.healthydancercanada@gmail.com.
+Email your response to [email protected].
 The first person with the correct answer will win the above mentioned prize.
 The winner will be contacted by Human Kinetics in order to arrange receival of your prize.
 The winner must meet the "How to enter" guidelines above.
 This contest is open to contestants in Canada only.
 The prize will be mailed to contest winner and is transferable to another Canadian address should the winner wish to provide their win as a gift.
-One prize bundle per winner.
-Healthy Dancer Canada is pleased to announce our new BIPOC Emerging Artist Scholarship Program!
-This new scholarship aims to address existing and/or anticipated barriers faced by BIPOC artists pursuing careers in dance, and to improve access to supports that will further racialized artists in their professional pursuits.
+One prize bundle per winner. |

 All